VinceBarresi/random-gif/README.md

 ## Installs ##

-There are two methods which check if Homebrew and pq are installed and installs them if they are missing.
+There are two methods which check if Homebrew and jq are installed and installs them if they are missing.

 `check_install_homebrew_mac`
 - Installs Homebrew Mac OSX package manager